 Non-Florida Resident: $1,255.41

 Tuition is due per semester (2 modules), two weeks after the start of classes, and is based on the number of credit hours for which you are registered in that semester.
 Tuition fees are subject to change between academic years.
 Refer to the University Bursar website for the most updated tuition fees.

 A limited number of partial merit scholarships ($2000-$5000) are awarded each year.
-Some scholarships are awarded through the admission process (no application necessary).
-Other scholarships require an application (more details coming soon).
+Scholarships are awarded through the admission process (no application necessary).

 We do not use Master’s level students to teach in our College, therefore we do not offer teaching assistantships or fellowships.